Europe Craft Beer Market Size and Share

 Recent Industry Developments

 • May 2025: BrewDog, the Scottish craft brewery, has revamped the branding of its core beer lineup.
-This update touches on well-loved variants like Punk IPA, Hazy Jane, Lost Lager, and Elvis Juice.
-Though the signature BrewDog brandmark and its color palette stay consistent, each beer now boasts a unique aesthetic, boosting its shelf presence and recognizability.
+This update includes well-loved variants like Punk IPA, Hazy Jane, Lost Lager, and Elvis Juice.
+The signature BrewDog brandmark and its color palette remain consistent, but each beer now features a unique aesthetic, boosting its shelf presence and recognizability.

 Table of Contents for Europe Craft Beer Industry Report